-With a dive start on an acoustic signal, the competitor swims 75 m with fins and rescue tube.
-After touching the turn wall, and within the 5 m pickup zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
+With a dive or in-water start on an acoustic signal, the competitor swims 75 m with fins and rescue tube.
+After touching the turn wall, and within the 5 m pick-up zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
 The event is complete when the competitor touches the finish wall of the pool.

-Manikin, fins, rescue tube: See ILS Competition Manual, Section 10 - Facility and Equipment Standards and Scrutineering Procedures.
+Manikin, fins, rescue tube: See ILS Competition Rule Book, Section 8 - Facility and Equipment Standards and Scrutineering Procedures.
 The manikin is filled with water so that it floats with the top of its transverse line at the surface.
 For the 11 yr. and under Junior Lifeguard Games competitors, the manikin is empty and fitted with a lifejacket.
 Competitors must use the manikins and rescue tubes supplied by organizers.

-Positioning the manikin: Before the start the manikin handler positions the manikin - vertically and facing the turn wall.
+Positioning the manikin: Before the start and during the race, the manikin handler positions the manikin - vertically and facing the turn wall - within the allotted lane.
 For the placement of the manikin for the 11 and under Junior Lifeguard Games competitors, the manikin is placed with the base of the manikin against the wall, face up.